spencerboles/CPSC1012-SB/README.md

 # CPSC1012-SB
-# Supplemental Learning - XXXXXX
+# Supplemental Learning - Spencer Boles
 ## CPSC1012 - Programming Fundamentals

 This is the repository (collection of files) that has been used for XXXXX'